 BGSP is on the forefront of integrating psychoanalytic education into graduate degree programs, uniquely holding both regional accreditation and specialized accreditation in psychoanalysis.

-Regional accreditation is the process used throughout the higher education system in this country to evaluate colleges and universities, as a whole, for quality, and to assess their efforts toward continuous quality improvement.
-There are six regional accrediting bodies in the U.S., each covering a different area of the country.
+Regional accreditation is the process used in this country to evaluate colleges and universities, as a whole, for quality and to assess their efforts toward continuous improvement.
 Regional accreditation is the primary (but not the only) mechanism by which the federal government qualifies institutions for participation in federal financial aid and other federal programs.
 In addition, regional accreditation often serves as the basis for transferability of academic credits.

-Specialized accreditation is a process by which particular specialized programs at colleges, universities, or institutes are evaluated for quality and for their efforts toward continuous quality improvement in their specific field.
+Specialized accreditation is a process by which specialized programs at colleges, universities, or institutes are evaluated for quality and continuous improvement in their specific field.
 Specialized accreditation may also sometimes be used to qualify for certain federal programs.
 It is more often used as a quality indicator for consumers and is sometimes required for professional credentialing.

-Inquiries regarding the accreditation status by ABAP, Inc. should be directed to Carol M. Panetta, Psy.D., Director of Finance and Institutional Relations at BGSP.
+Inquiries regarding the accreditation status by ABAP, Inc. should be directed to Carol M. Panetta, Psy.D., Vice President at BGSP.
 Individuals may also contact:

 28 East 39th Street